Publisher growth tactics for election season | WEBINAR

 What Is a CMS Platform?

-A content management system is an application that allows users to create, manage and publish digital content at scale.
+A content management system is an application that provides rich editing tools that allow users to create, manage and publish content volume of digital content at scale.

 With a CMS, users can create, edit and publish digital content without needing technical knowledge such as coding.
-The user-friendly interface of a CMS allows users to input text, images, video and other content, and organize it into pages on a website or a blog.
-CMSs may also provide features for SEO and other tools to help market the content.
+The user-friendly interface of a CMS allows users to input text, images, video, interactive elements, and other content, and organize it into pages on a website or a blog.

 6 Reasons Why News Sites Need a CMS

-Running a news site can be challenging, especially with the constant pressure to provide accurate and timely information to readers.
+Running a news site can be challenging, especially with the constant pressure to provide accurate and timely information, while also ensuring mobile optimization for readers.
 Without a content management system (CMS), managing and publishing news articles can be a daunting task.

 Here are some of the challenges of running a news website and how CMS can help overcome them.

-1. Managing multiple websites: Many news organizations have multiple websites dedicated to different topics, regions or languages.
-A CMS can help with this by providing a centralized platform for managing all of these sites.
+2. Managing multiple websites: Many news organizations have multiple websites dedicated to different topics, regions, or languages.
+A CMS provides a centralized platform for managing all of these sites, while maintaining consistent security standards and editorial oversight across all properties.

-2. Streamlined workflow: News publishing requires a significant amount of content on a daily basis.
-CMSs can provide a streamlined workflow for creating, editing and publishing news articles quickly.
+3. Streamlined workflow: News publishing requires a significant amount of content on a daily basis.
+CMSs provide a streamlined workflow for creating, editing, and publishing a high volume of news articles quickly while maintaining editorial controls and approval processes that ensure accuracy and quality.

-3. Publishing speed: One of a CMS’ main benefits is that it allows news organizations to speed up their publishing process.
-With a user-friendly interface, journalists can create and publish articles, images and videos without needing technical expertise.
+4. Publishing speed: One of a CMS’s main benefits is that it allows news organizations to speed up their publishing process.
+With a user-friendly interface, journalists can create and publish articles, images, and videos without needing technical expertise.

-4. User engagement: News organizations need to engage with their audience and provide a personalized experience.
-CMSs can provide tools for managing user accounts, allowing news organizations to personalize content and improve user engagement.
+5. User engagement: News organizations need to engage with their audience and provide a personalized experience.
+CMSs provide tools for digital asset management, managing user accounts, content personalization, and exploring new revenue streams, while ensuring that user data is securely stored and compliance requirements are met.

-6. Analytics and reporting: CMSs can offer insights into website traffic, user behavior, and content performance, helping news organizations make data-driven decisions.
+6. Analytics and reporting: CMSs offer insights into website traffic, user behavior, and content performance, helping news organizations make data-driven editorial decisions.
+These analytics also help identify potential security issues, unusual access patterns, and content vulnerabilities.

 How to Choose the Best CMS Platform for News Sites